nleiva/xrgrpc/README.md

  !
 !
 ```
+<a name="myfootnote1">1</a>: [gNMI](https://github.com/openconfig/reference/blob/master/rpc/gnmi/gnmi.proto) defines a variant where you do not need this config.

 ## XR gRPC Config

-The following is the configuration requiered on the IOS XR device in order to enable gRPC dial-in with TLS support.
+The following is the configuration required on the IOS XR device in order to enable gRPC dial-in with TLS support.

 ```
 !!
 IOS XR Configuration version = 6.2.2